garfieldmoore/garfieldmoore.github.io/_posts/2018-04-09-are-you-in-a-simulation.markdown

 These are not the only possibilities.
 There are many other possibilities why we would choose to not run experiments.

 ### (3) We are living in a simulation
-Now, let's examine the final amd most interesting scenario for our discussion.
+Now, let's examine the final and most interesting scenario for our discussion.

 Let's look at the original scenario again;

 'We are almost certainly living in a computer simulation.
 It follows that the belief that there is a significant chance that we will one day become posthumans who run ancestor‐simulations is false, unless we are currently living in a simulation'

 This is a bit wordy so let's split this up into two;